Connecting a CAL S/4HANA Instance to SAP Cloud Platform Web IDE

 Make sure you use the system type ABAP system (do not use SAP Gateway), especially if you are using a S/4HANA trial.

 Optionally you can set a virtual host name and port number that the Cloud Platform will use.
-A virtual host name can be very useful – e.g. if you need to swap to a different CAL instance you can simply change the internal IP address in the Cloud Connector mapping and continue to use your existing Cloud Platform Destination without making any further changes.
+A virtual host name can be very useful – e.g. if you need to swap to a different CAL instance you can simply change the (internal or external) IP address in the Cloud Connector mapping and continue to use your existing Cloud Platform Destination without making any further changes.

 Take care you are using the correct protocol for your S/4HANA system – HTTP or HTTPS – and take a note of this as you will need to create a matching setting in the SAP Cloud Platform Destination later.
 For the S/4HANA Trial CAL instance, HTTPS protocol is used.